Paper 3 (HL)

 Paper 3 (HL only) Exam Question Papers and Mark Schemes

-Teachers can access a full Paper 3 exam practice paper, plus full mark scheme, based on the social enterprise Change Please by clicking the link here.
+Teachers can access a full Paper 3 exam practice paper, plus full mark scheme, based on my personal favourite social enterprise, Change Please, by clicking the link here.

 Teachers can also access a second full Paper 3 exam practice paper, plus full mark scheme, based on the social enterprise Power of Active Love (PAL) by clicking the link here.